Islam in Myanmar: Sanay Min

 In 1707, the Taungoo king Sanay Min brought Muslim prisoners of war from Sandoway and settled them in Myedu.
 Three thousand Muslims from the weakening Kingdom of Mrauk U took refuge under his rule from 1698 to 1714.
 These refugees were divided and settled in Taungoo, Yamethin, Nyaung Yan, Yin Daw, Meiktila, Pin Dale, Tabet Swe', Bhodhii, Syi Tha, Siputtara, Myae du and Depayin.
-Another record from 1783 mentions these three thousand Muslims were relieve of military service in 1709 and settled instead.
+Another record from 1783 mentions these three thousand Muslims were relieved of military service in 1709 and settled instead.

 Sanay Min also had two flotillas, named Elahee and Selamat, both Arabic Islamic names.
 These ships were recorded to have called at Forte St. George.
 The Elahee was used to send for missionaries exchanged between the Mughal Empire and the Burmese kingdom, being captained by an Arab.
 The diplomatic relations between the Court of Ava and Muslim Court of the Moghul began in 1706 AD, with an exchange of gifts recorded by the English factory in Madras.